hrlclem/hrlclem/README.md

 - 🔭 Every day is a learning day - [My Portfolio Website](https://www.clementhurel.fr)
 - 🌱 I’m currently learning React, Typescript and developping DevOps abilities.
-- 📕 Self-taught through Harvard CS50, The Odin Project Bootcamp and CS50Web
+- 📕 Self-taught through Harvard CS50, The Odin Project and CS50Web
 - 💻 Currently Freelance Digital consultant (Digital Marketing Strategy and E-commerce website development)
 - 🥑 Also volunteering at Mamoru web app as Front-End Developer
 - 🌏 Looking to contribute in your React projects